Webb stars as Millwey Rise net deserved point at St Martins

 Archant

-Flint took five 16-year-olds to Exminster and all made contributions that totally vindicated the managers section and indeed proved, without doubt, that all can play at this level.
+Flint took five 16-year-olds to Exminster and all made contributions that totally vindicated the manager’s selection and indeed proved, without doubt, that all can play at this level.

 Indeed, one of the young teenagers, Ben Webb, deservedly landed the Rise Man of the Match award for his performance in the back four.